-New batter chutes to manage concentrated overland flow entry created by subsidence from LW17-20 are required at three locations as shown on Figure 4-2.
-Minor ancillary earthworks may also be required to ensure these chutes capture and convey all flow from the panels into the diversion without creating further rill/pipe/tunnel/gully erosion on the diversion batters.
-The batter chutes will have some alterations to those currently in place on NWCD that are subject to poor performance due to specifications and construction.
+A new batter chute to manage concentrated overland flow entry created by subsidence from LW17-20 is required at one location as shown on Figure 4-2.
+Minor ancillary earthworks may also be required to ensure the chute captures and conveys all flow from the panel into the diversion without creating further rill/pipe/tunnel/gully erosion on the diversion batters.
+The batter chute will have some alterations to those currently in place on NWCD that are subject to poor performance due to specifications and construction.
 These alterations are important to ensure batter chute function in dispersive soil/sub soil environments.

-The batter chutes should be constructed after subsidence has occurred.
+The batter chute should be constructed after subsidence has occurred.